Gsingh990/Gen-AI-Starter/README.md

 ## Application Configuration

-The RAG Chatbot application uses environment variables for configuration, managed robustly via Pydantic's `BaseSettings`.
-These variables are typically injected into the Kubernetes deployment manifest or provided during local development.
+The RAG Chatbot application's configuration is managed robustly via Pydantic's `BaseSettings` and environment variables.
+Sensitive credentials are now sourced from Azure Key Vault in the Kubernetes deployment.

-*   `OPENAI_API_KEY`: Your Azure OpenAI API key.
-This is a sensitive credential and should be handled securely (e.g., Kubernetes Secrets).
-*   `OPENAI_ENDPOINT`: Your Azure OpenAI endpoint (e.g., `https://<your-openai-account>.openai.azure.com/`).
+*   **Azure OpenAI Credentials:** In the Kubernetes deployment, `OPENAI_API_KEY` and `OPENAI_ENDPOINT` are read directly from files mounted by the Secrets Store CSI Driver (e.g., `/mnt/secrets-store/openai-api-key`).
+For local development, these can still be provided via environment variables or a `.env` file.
 *   `QDRANT_HOST`: The hostname or IP address of the Qdrant service.
 Within Kubernetes, this will typically be the service name (default: `qdrant`).
 *   `QDRANT_PORT`: The port of the Qdrant service (default: `6333`).